Length of Stay (LOS) Deep Dive

 When caregivers are empowered to make the right clinical decisions with swift confidence, hospitals optimize length of stay to improve and sustain care quality, patient satisfaction, and capacity management.

-Every unnecessary minute of a patient’s stay increases risks and affects outcomes and experience:
+Every unnecessary minute of a patient’s stay increases risks and impacts outcomes and experience:

 - Increased risk of falls, infections, and other hospital acquired conditions